mike-seger/mathquiz1/README.md

 # mathquiz 1

-An early (late 2011) experiment of a browser application (aka single page application) combined with a java backend.
-It uses XHTML, JSF and Javascript for the frontend.
+An early (late 2011) experiment of a browser application (aka single page application) combined with a java server implemented using JSF and JPA.
+The client uses XHTML and Javascript.
 The application is supposed to be kid friendly, usable on a mobile device and to scale to any screen size.

 ![MathQuiz1 Game](src/main/resources/mathquiz1.png "Screenshots")